San Diego Comic-Con: Off site

-The other type of exhibitors include offsite exhibitors, booths and events which are located outside the convention center.
-These locations are usually within walking distance of the convention center but have been moving into nearby parks in recent years.
-Some notable examples include Gaslamp Quarter, San Diego, Petco Park, and Children's Park (San Diego).
-In recent years, these offsite events have no connection to SDCC.
+The other type of exhibitors includes offsite exhibitors, booths, and events which are located outside the convention center.
+These locations are usually within walking distance of the convention center, but have been moving into nearby parks in recent years.
+Some notable examples include Gaslamp Quarter, Petco Park, and Children's Park.
+In recent years, these offsite events have no connection to Comic-Con.
 In the past, most sites have not required a Comic-Con badge.
 In 2017, one example was a virtual reality and immersive set based on the movie Blade Runner 2049.
-In 2018, these examples included a Taco Bell Demolition Man themed pop-up restaurant in the Gaslamp; and a Shake Shack Bob's Burgers themed pop-up restaurant in Mission Valley.
+In 2018, these examples included a Taco Bell Demolition Man themed pop-up restaurant in the Gaslamp and a Shake Shack Bob's Burgers themed pop-up restaurant in Mission Valley.
 However, there are some official offsite events that require a badge.
-In 2018, it was estimated that nearly 200,000 people will be in Downtown San Diego due to Comic-Con related exhibits and events.
+In 2018, it was estimated that nearly 200,000 people would be in downtown San Diego due to Comic-Con related exhibits and events.